Here we will see 2 ways of installing Linux (Ubuntu) and some errors you may encounter.

 - Restart the virtual machine.

-In: “Player > Manage > Virtual machine settings > Display” you can make some display configurations.
+In: “Player > Manage > Virtual machine settings > Display” you can make some display configurations (maybe you can only modify values here before opening the virtual machine).

 Error: Keyboard has wrong characters